 Conclusion & Suggestions

-Among farmers the major problem faced in marketing of pearl millet was lack of credit, delay in cash payment for commission, Traders had problem of small volume and inconsistent supply.
-Among wholesalers and retailers competition was the major problem in marketing of pearl millet.
+Among farmers the major problem faced in marketing of pearl millet were lack of credit, delay in cash payment for commission, traders had problem of small volume and inconsistent supply.
+Among wholesalers and retailers competition was the major problem in marketing the pearl millet.
 Exporters had high transportation costs as the major problem in marketing of pearl millet.
 To overcome the marketing problems of pearl millet across the marketing channels, a comprehensive and integrated approach is essential.
 Farmers should be provided with easy access to institutional credit and regular extension services to educate them on minimum support prices, value addition, and government-supported marketing avenues.
 Establishing storage facilities and offering transport subsidies can reduce their dependency on village traders.
 For intermediaries like commission agents and traders, ensuring timely digital payments, reducing operational costs through shared infrastructure, and improving procurement planning can mitigate financial and supply-related issues.
 Investment in calibrated weighing systems and better logistics will also reduce losses.
 Wholesalers and retailers can benefit from improved storage and quality control measures, promotion of millet-based products, and digital supply chain integration to address issues of competition, demand fluctuation, and consumer preferences.
 Exporters need upgraded export infrastructure, simplified financing processes, and support for global promotion and branding of Indian pearl millet to expand market reach.
 Strengthening market intelligence, infrastructure, and policy support across all levels can holistically improve the marketing ecosystem for pearl millet.

 References: